BasicWolf/archived-kaylee/doc/src/firststeps.rst

 This allows using any kind of storage solutions: from simple in-memory objects to relational or NoSQL databases.

-The difference between the interfaces is that controllers refer to the results by both ``node id`` and ``task id``.
-On the other hand a project knows nothing about the nodes and thus refers to the results by ``task id`` only.
+The difference between these interfaces is that controllers temporally refer to the results by both ``node id`` and ``task id``.
+On the other hand there is no need to keep the node ID information when the result has been confirmed.
-It is also important to remember that :py:class:`TemporalStorage` stores a single result per node per task which may be discarded, while :py:class:`PermanentStorage` permanently stores one or multiple results per task.
+It is also important to remember that :py:class:`TemporalStorage` stores a single result per node per task which may be discarded, while :py:class:`PermanentStorage` permanently stores a single result per ``task_id``.
 Is it necessary to use a temporal controller storage?
 Of course not!
-If the controller does not need to keep the intermediate results it can pass them right to the project.
+If the controller does not need to keep the intermediate results it can store them right to the permanent result.

 .. _firststep_application:

 Applications
 ------------
-By combining controllers storages and projects users form Kaylee `Applications`.
+By combining controllers, storages and projects users create Kaylee `Applications`.
 Speaking in technical terms, an application is an instance of :class:`Controller` class with bound :class:`Project`, :class:`TemporalStorage` and :class:`PermanentStorage` objects.

 Continue with :ref:`tutorial`.